The impact of GDPR on test data

 1. Can you use copies of production databases for software development or testing purposes?

 Basically, most people agree that you shouldn’t use copies of production data for testing purposes.
-An edge case may be when the software is on the verge of production release, and may have to work against production data in order to prove against the real-life environment.
+An edge case may be when the software is on the verge of a production release and may have to work against production data in order to prove against the real-life environment.
 It is therefore important that you can properly justify in which phase you will meet the due care requirements, without getting into a rut or using too much data.
-Proper weighing and accountability is therefore more important than a static ‘may’ or ‘may not’.
+Proper weighing and accountability are therefore more important than a static ‘may’ or ‘may not’.

 Large and complex environments make it more difficult to anonymize test data or to secure it in a more generic sense.
 Ultimately, with the GDPR it is a matter of weighing, which means that risks are weighed against the impact it has on the data subject and the organization if things go wrong.
 When organizations find that their IT landscape is so complex that they cannot apply data anonymization, they will have to be able to demonstrate this complexity and show that the utmost care has been taken.
 Given the current technical developments, a very strong business case will have to be created.
 The reality is that doing nothing is actually not an option.